the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 export default robin;
 ~~~~~~~~

-You can leave out the curly braces to import the default export.
+You have to leave out the curly braces to import the default export.

 {title="Code Playground: file2.js",lang="javascript"}
 ~~~~~~~~